ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: codeblock}

-We test it locally from `http://localhost:3000/gallery`
- and see our image.
+We test the app locally from `http://localhost:3000/gallery` and see our image.

 ![localtest2](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-020-image-display.jpg){: caption="Figure 10.
 Images uploaded to the bucket are on display"}

 ### Committing to Git
 {: #tutorial-develop-commit}

-Now that the basic features of the app are working, we commit our code
-to our local repo, and then push it to GitHub.
-Using GitHub Desktop, we
-click Changes (see Figure 11), type a summary of the changes in
-the Summary field, and then click Commit to Local-dev.
+Now that the basic features of the app are working, we commit our code to our local repo, and then push it to GitHub.
+Using GitHub Desktop, we click Changes (see Figure 11), type a summary of the changes in the Summary field, and then click Commit to Local-dev.

 ![Commit updates](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-021-changes-in-git.jpg){: caption="Figure 11.
 Changes ready for commit in Git"}